jakehildreth/PSCertutil/README.md

 PSCertutil makes using certutil.exe a little more PowerShell-y:
 * standard Verb-Noun function names
+* common parameters
 * structured output

 It also provides some ready-made functions to get the most interesting pieces of information (read: stuff I needed to build for Locksmith 2).

+*Note: This is an MVP, not a full-featured tool.
+There's almost no error handling and you can only check one CA at a time.*

 ## Installation